Bulgaria

 The Program

-The two-week Sessions 1 and 2 provide a minimum of 90 hours and the four-week Session 3 provides a minimum of 180 hours of fieldwork, workshops/lab work, lectures/instructions and guided tours as follows:
+Session 1&2 (two weeks) provide a minimum of 80 hours and Session 3 (four weeks) provides a minimum of 160 hours of lectures/instructions, fieldwork and workshops as follows:

 Lectures/ Instructions